mode89/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | 7e-26         | Turn left ahead                           |
 | 1.5e-26       | Speed limit 60 km/h                       |
 | 1.3e-26       | No passing                                |

-### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
-#### 1. Discuss the visual output of your trained network's feature maps.
-What characteristics did the neural network use to make classifications?